 1. Identify your players and set clear goals

-Before pixels or pipelines, we articulate who the site must serve—prospective players hunting trailers, existing players looking for patch notes, press seeking assets, partners evaluating your roadmap—and which outcomes matter most.
-We map user intents to journeys and remove friction: discovery to wishlist, wishlist to purchase, purchase to on‑ramp, on‑ramp to community.
-When we built an indie action‑platformer site, we learned the studio’s superfans cared less about lore dumps than about mod tools; we foregrounded documentation and a Discord gateway, and engagement rose because the site respected their real intent.
+Before pixels or pipelines, we define who the site must serve.
+That includes prospective players chasing trailers, existing players needing patch notes, press seeking assets, and partners assessing your roadmap.
+Next, we map user intent to journeys and remove friction at each step.
+The path runs from discovery to wishlist, wishlist to purchase, purchase to onboarding, and onboarding to community.
+On one indie action platformer site, superfans cared less about lore and more about mod tools.
+So we pushed documentation and a Discord gateway forward, and engagement rose because the site matched real intent.

 2. Choose the right site type: standalone game site, publisher landing page, or info portal